 In addition, if more than an infrequent sale is made out of a portfolio of financial assets carried at amortized cost, an entity should assess whether and how such sales are consistent with the objective of collecting contractual cash flows.
 In making this judgment, the Group considers certain circumstances documented in its business model manual to assess that an increase in the frequency or value of sales of financial instruments in a particular period is not necessary inconsistent with a held-to-collect business model if the Group can explain the reasons for those sales and why those sales do not reflect a change in the Group's objective for the business model.
+In both 2024 and 2023, there are no disposals of held-to-collect securities.

-(f)Distinction Between Investment Property and Owner-occupied Property
+(f) Distinction Between Investment Property and Owner-occupied Property